 Today’s topic of discussion is a bit less existential, but (hopefully) just as helpful, in making the running of your freelance writing business easier.

-Below I’ll list a series of resources that will help you organize your projects, track your expenses, and assist in making sure that your content is readable!
+Below I’ll list the best free apps for freelancers that will help you organize your projects, track your expenses, and assist in making sure that your content is readable!

-So, let’s talk about 8 Free Apps For Freelance Writers that I’ve found to be super useful in running my own business!
+So, let’s talk about 8 Free Apps For Freelance Writers that I’ve found to be super useful in running my own freelance writing business!

 Trello is a browser app introduced to me by a previous client.
 Trello is used to organize projects through “boards”, and communicate with fellow team members.
 Trello allows users to upload files, review files, create project boards, make edits to projects, and so much more!